 - A 500-word essay on how you meet the criteria

-- Up to three (3) recommendations from a faculty adviser, trial advocacy professor, dean, AAJ member, or trial lawyer; and
+- Two recommendations from a faculty adviser, trial advocacy professor, dean, AAJ member, or trial lawyer (must be submitted with application)

 - A completed form verifying your student status.
-Download and print out the form. »
+Download and print form.

-Up to six $1,000 tuition assistance scholarships will be awarded in the Fall of 2013!
+Up to six $1,000 tuition assistance scholarships will be awarded in the summer of 2014!

 American Association for Justice

 Attn: The Richard D. Hailey AAJ Law Student Scholarships